AmirDebbie/Analytics/README.md

 # Analytics Challenge

 ## Introduction
-This is my fullstack analytics system that presents usage analytics about a website by collecting events sent to the platform (similar to Mixpanel.com), built on top of the "Cypress Real World App".
+This is my Typescript fullstack analytics system that presents usage analytics about a website by collecting events sent to the platform (similar to Mixpanel.com), built on top of the "Cypress Real World App".
 It uses Node.Js with express and lowDB in the backend, and React with "recharts" and "react-google-maps" in the frontend.

 The frontend displays a dashboard containing cards of charts showing different analytics.